Biomedical Research Core Facilities

 Frequently Asked Questions

-Due to the diversity of our work, many of our Cores have developed their own frequently asked questions (FAQs).
+Due to the diversity of our work, many of our cores have developed their own frequently asked questions (FAQs).
 Please visit each of our core websites to learn more about services and troubleshooting.

 Fill out our contact form and submit your question using “I have a project that may involve multiple cores.”

-There are currently 11 cores under the BRCF umbrella, however many cores exist at the University of Michigan.
+There are currently 11 cores under the BRCF umbrella; however, many cores exist at the University of Michigan.
 To learn more about all of the cores located at U-M, please visit the Michigan Research Cores website.

-MiCores is an operational software powered by Agilent Technologies and used by the BRCF to perform ordering, billing, and scheduling of scientific products and services.
+MiCores is an operational software platform powered by Agilent Technologies and used by the BRCF to perform ordering, billing, and scheduling of scientific products and services.
 For more information about MiCores and how to register, visit the MiCores website.

 The Association of Biomolecular Resource Facilities (ABRF) has established recommended authorship guidelines that the Biomedical Research Core Facilities follow.
 Please see below for their recommended guidelines as implemented by the BRCF: